txt/se16/review/review1.md

 3. Define Unit testing.
 4. Define System testing.
 5. What are the 4 parts of the V-diagram?
 For each part, how much time do you expect to spend in each?
 6. What are the parts of a 3-tier architechture?
+Given the middle part (model) as N, how much lines of code is the total?